towolf/towolf.github.com/docs/DownloadAdditionsForLinux.markdown

 If you call this function from within Octave, it will download only a few additional addon files for the Octave Psychtoolbox.
-Currently the only added files are the Eyelink mex files for SR\-Research Eyelink Gazetrackers, and the Datapixx mex file for VPixx Inc. products.
+Currently the only added files are the Eyelink mex files for SR-Research Eyelink Gazetrackers, and the Datapixx mex file for VPixx Inc. products.

 This function should eventually become obsolete when the regular mainstream